 After completing a degree in Computer Science at The University of Melbourne in 2001, I went on to complete a Graduate Diploma in Secondary Education majoring in computer science and mathematics.
 I have since taught high school students for seven years, including various computer science courses at Birchip P-12 School.
 For one of my courses, I taught C# and used Microsoft's XNA Framework to develop basic games for the Xbox.

 I completed a degree in computer science at The University of Melbourne in 2001 and then completed a diploma of education, majoring in mathematics and computer science.
 While teaching computer science at Birchip P-12 School, I taught an introductory programming course using the Python language.
 I have a lot of great resources for teaching programming and the Python language, for both beginners and more experienced students.
 More recently, I tutored Python to a graduate student.

 I have administered the STAAR test to high school students during my time as a teacher at Nimitz High School.
 I was trained to follow the correct testing procedures.
 With my teacher certification in math, and knowledge of the format of the STAAR, I have the ability to tutor students in preparation for the math portion of the test.

-I have recently tutored a student in five classes in the area of Data Analysis and Statistical Learning.
-For three of those classes the student was required to use the R language.
-My expertise in this language includes all the basic programming constructs, statistics methods and the use of the ISLR regression, leaps, GAM and splines libraries.
-I have also written a cheat sheet for the R language.
+I recently tutored students in the areas of Data Analysis and Statistical Learning, where the R language was used.
+My expertise in this language includes all the basic programming constructs, statistics methods and the use of ISLR regression, leaps, GAM, splines and ggplot2 libraries.
+I completed a course on Udemy called R Programming A-Z. I wrote a cheat sheet for the R language.